Factory Harley Radio Integration Secrets for ‘14 & Up

 - Plug and play signal harness kit.
 This is a part that plugs into the factory radio harness and gives you an RCA connection at the other end.
 This harness has a special resistor network built right in that keeps the factory radio happy when using an aftermarket amplifier.
 American Hard Bag makes these harnesses.
 They are available from American Hard Bag or any of our 400 plus authorized retailers across the US.

 - Sound Processor.
 This is basically an equalizer like the ones that used to be popular with old home stereos.
 A processor though works at the digital level and can also do a lot more than simple equalization.
+The correct processor kills two birds with one big stone because it not only straightens out the radios frequency response issues (EQ curve) it also converts all f the radios speaker outputs into high quality RCA type outputs that are directly compatible with all modern amplifiers.

 The following is a thorough explanation of how these parts work and how to select the best sound processor for your particular system.